arhohuttunen/coding-revolution/content/post/test-data-builders/index.md

 Instead of using the Lombok-generated factory method, we can use the factory method from the object mother.
 The only thing we have to do is to change the static imports.
 Basically we are calling `Orders.anOrder()` instead of `Order.anOrder()`, for example.

 Since we cannot pass around builders as arguments, the code is still a little noisier than our custom builder.
+Another drawback is that our builder will now always construct defaults for objects even if we override these values in our tests.

 Overall, if we have a lot of things to construct, the benefit might outweigh the drawback.

 ## Summary